UFL-Autonomy-Park/apark_wiki/docs/homebrew/radio-and-rc-setup.md

 **Procedure:**
 1. Power everything off.
 Ensure the receiver is disconnected from the flight controller.
 2. Connect the servo cable to the receiver's S.Port (not S.BUS or any PWM channel).
 3. Connect the other end of the servo cable to the pins in the external module bay on the back of the Taranis.
 Ensure the signal, power, and ground pins are correctly oriented.
+Look this up for the Taranis!
+The X8R's pins are labeled.
 4. Turn on the Taranis transmitter.
 5. Long-press the MENU button to access Radio Setup.
 Press PAGE to navigate to the SD-HC CARD screen.
 6. Navigate to the `[FIRMWARE]` folder and select the correct X8R firmware file.